laszloOrha/kulcssoft_assignment/README.md

 Heroku: https://kulcssoft-userapp-ol.herokuapp.com/<br>

+**The code on the master branch is set for Heroku deployment while the one on the development branch can be accessed on http://localhost:8080 after the server has been started from the IDEA.**

-There are 2 sample users already created filled with different sample data.
+There are 2 sample users already created and filled with different sample data.
 You can register new users and add data for that account.

 **Sample users:**<br>
 ADMIN1:<br>